Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Discussion

 \subsection{Cold pool regimes}

-Cold pools play a critical role in each stage of offshore propagation (Figures \ref{fig:snap.Tz2}, \ref{fig:snap.Q2}, \ref{fig:cross.CPP}, \ref{fig:cross.LBP}).
-Based on their location, we categorize cold pools into three regimes: \begin{enumerate} \item \textbf{Cold pools over land} originate from the first convective mode over sloped terrain to form by sunset and maturing into circular outflows by midnight (Figure \ref{fig:snap.Tz2}).
-Often triggered approximately 100 km onshore at the sea‐breeze convergence zone, they persist until early morning, reach depths of $\sim$750 m (Figure \ref{fig:cross.LBP}), and drive the sharp pre‐sunset coastal wind reversal (Figure \ref{fig:Hov.Ywind.surface}), making them key components of the sea breeze–cold pool–land breeze interference.
+Cold pools play a critical role in each stage of offshore propagation (Figures \ref{fig:snap.Tz2}-\ref{fig:cross.LBP}).
+Based on their location, we categorize cold pools into three regimes:

+\begin{enumerate} \item \textbf{Residual cold pools over land} originate from the first convective mode over sloped terrain to form by sunset and maturing into circular outflows by midnight (Figure \ref{fig:snap.Tz2}).
+Often triggered approximately 100 km onshore at the sea‐breeze convergence zone, they persist $\sim$10 hours until early morning (Figure \ref{fig:clim.Hov.coast}), potentially aided by cloud–radiative interactions sustaining nocturnal convection \cite{Najarian2025}.
+These cold pools reach depths of $\sim$750 m (Figure \ref{fig:cross.LBP}) and drive the sharp pre‐sunset coastal wind reversal (Figure~\ref{fig:Hov.Ywind.surface}) and can even penetrate across the coastline into the ocean, most notably along the southwestern shore (Figure~\ref{fig:snap.Tz2}c), making them key components of the sea breeze–cold pool–land breeze interference (as illustrated in Figure~\ref{fig:moistBL.schematic}a–c).

-\item \textbf{Embedded cold pools} form along the advancing gust fronts of sea/land breezes, driven by new convective cells.
-These shallow, transient pools ride with the breeze, merging into the front and locally boosting gust winds (Figure \ref{fig:Hov.Ywind.surface}), but they rarely grow into the large, persistent outflows seen in other regimes (Figures \ref{fig:snap.Tz2}, \ref{fig:snap.Q2}).
+\item \textbf{Embedded cold pools} form along the advancing gust fronts of sea–land breezes, driven by relatively weak convective cells that propagate with the fronts.
+Their limited precipitation intensity and lack of a fixed position prevent them from developing into large, long-lived cold pools as seen in other regimes.
+As they move, these shallow and transient cold pools often merge with the gust fronts, locally enhancing gust wind speeds (Figures~\ref{fig:Hov.Ywind.surface}, \ref{fig:snap.Tz2}, and~\ref{fig:snap.Q2}).
+However, if the land breeze weakens after sunrise or gradually slows down, while convection becomes more organized or moves faster than the breeze front, the resulting cold pools may extend beyond the breeze boundary, detach from it, and evolve into the next regime.

 \item \textbf{Cold pools over the ocean} form directly over warm SST when offshore convection produces heavy precipitation (Figure \ref{fig:Hov.PR-GPM_C1_SST}).
-Once land breeze-driven outflows fade, these cold pools sustain and help to organize convection beyond 600 km offshore, spawning successive cells into the next diurnal cycle and contributing to $\sim$600 km long-distance offshore propagation (Figures \ref{fig:snap.Q2}, \ref{fig:cross.CPP}).
+Once land breeze-driven outflows fade, these cold pools sustain and help to organize convection beyond 600 km offshore, spawning successive cells into the next diurnal cycle and contributing to \textit{$\sim$600 km long-distance} offshore propagation (Figures \ref{fig:snap.Q2}, \ref{fig:cross.CPP}). \end{enumerate}